cksystemsteaching/selfie/README.md

 But we obviously do not use the `sp` register to find them.
 This is strange but there is a good reason for that.
 Instead of `sp`, we use the `s0` register, also called the *frame pointer*, where the `s` in `s0` stands for `saved`.
 Every time a procedure such as `count` is called the value of `s0` is saved on the stack and then set to an address that is right between where the values of  local variables and actual parameters of the called procedure are stored on the stack.
 The values of local variables are stored below that address hence the positive offset `16` in our example.
 Similarly, the values of actual parameters are stored above that address hence the negative offset `-8`.
 Apparently, there are two machine words in between at `s0 + 0` and `s0 + 8` which are used for bookkeeping.
 We explain those later.

 The reason why we use a frame pointer instead of a stack pointer is because, unlike the frame pointer, the stack pointer may change when preparing another procedure call.
 However, doing so may still require finding the values of the local variables and actual parameters of the currently called procedure.
-The exact details are discussed in the programming and tools chapters.
+The exact details are discussed in the programming chapter.

 Here is what the debugger has to say about what happens when executing both `ld` instructions for the first time: